 |

-Gusto online payroll is well-suited for businesses in the Philippines seeking a payroll solution compliant with local regulations and easy to use.
+Ideal user: Gusto online payroll is well-suited for businesses in the Philippines seeking a payroll solution that is compliant with local regulations and easy to use.

 22. Breathe

-Breathe is a modern HR and payroll software designed to simplify and streamline people management for small businesses.
-With its user-friendly interface and cloud-based platform, Breathe helps businesses manage key HR tasks, including employee records, payroll, performance, and leave management.
+Breathe is a modern HR and payroll system Philippines designed to simplify and streamline people management for small businesses.
+With its user-friendly interface and cloud-based platform, Breathe helps businesses manage key HR tasks, including employee records, payroll, Performance, and leave management.

 - Commitment-free plans